A third of Brits plan to spend stamp duty savings on new home spruce ups

 Edit your profile, view callback requests and ask for feedback from customers.

-Kitchens (40%) and bathrooms (30%) take top billing but the recent relative importance of outside space is clear with almost a quarter (24%) keen to spruce up the garden, 18% planning a new patio or outdoor dining space and more than one in ten (11%) with eyes on an outdoor workspace.
-Plus, not content with the more classic renovations, many are also willing to splash the cash on wow features such as a cinema (12%) or swimming pool (11%).
-Not only that, but three in five (59%) said they’d be more likely to buy a ‘doer-upper’ as they’d have more to spend on putting their own stamp on a project purchase, meaning a buying boost to a broader range of property types.
+Kitchens (40%) and bathrooms (30%) are the rooms most likely to get a refresh but outside spaces are also ripe for renovation.
+Almost a quarter (24%) are keen to spruce up the garden, 18% are planning a new patio or outdoor dining space and more than one in ten (11%) have their eyes on an outdoor workspace.
+Some are also willing to splash the cash on wow features such as a cinema (12%) or swimming pool (11%).

 Mike Fairman, CEO of Checkatrade, said,

 “All the signs are pointing towards the fact that people are getting their move on and as such we expect to see a surge in home improvement and renovation projects as we hit the new year.
 New homeowners who have benefited from the stamp duty savings will be turning their minds to making their mark on their new pad – be it refreshing the décor for their dream look or investing in sustainable renovations for longer term economy drives.”

 Recommended, vetted and monitored

 Are people moving house or staying and improving in these coronavirus times?
 There’s evidence of both and remortgaging appears a popular way of funding both options.
 But is now the best time to remortgage?
 And how do you find the best deal?
 We’ve asked the consumer advice website HomeOwners Alliance what to do next.
 Being...Continue reading